samiralam/rules-compendium/docs/dmg/5-creating-campaigns/greyhawk.md

 #### Great Library

+!!! quote ""
-> The front of this building is a grand sweep of granite walls and tall columns.
+    The front of this building is a grand sweep of granite walls and tall columns.
 A wide ramp leads to a pair of massive doors flanked by stone-carved dragons.
 Inside, it's cool and musty.

 Weapons and armor aren't permitted in the Great Library.
 If anyone wearing armor or carrying a visible weapon tries to enter the library, or if a thief is spotted trying to leave the library with one or more stolen books, the stone-carved bronze dragons flanking the entrance animate and attack.
 These statues are [Stone Golems](/monsters/4904850-stone-golem).